daltyboy11/daltyboy11.github.io/_posts/2023-02-05-quadratic-residue-zkp-expanded.md

 > The tasks are chosen such that if the claim is true (i.e. $P$ knows the secret), then $P$ can always perform both $A$ and $B$ correctly.
 But if the claim is false (i.e. $P$ doesn't know the secret), then at best $P$ can only "fake" one of the tasks at the risk of not being able to perform the other.
 >
-> If $V$ picks the task at random, then a $P$ who doesn't know the secret has a 50% chance of faking the wrong task, and therefore being unable to perform the task chosen by $V. After successive iterations the likelihood that $P$ doesn't know the secret and correctly guesses which task to "fake" becomes increasingly small.
+> If $V$ picks the task at random, then a $P$ who doesn't know the secret has a 50% chance of faking the wrong task, and therefore being unable to perform the task chosen by $V$.
+After successive iterations the likelihood that $P$ doesn't know the secret and correctly guesses which task to "fake" becomes increasingly small.
 After $n$ iterations, the likelihood that a $P$ who doesn't know the secret guessed was able to guess the right task to fake $n$ times in a row is $\frac{1}{2^n}$.
 >
 > As the likelihood that $P$ doesn't know the secret decreases exponentially as $n$ increases, $V$ can be convinced that $P$ does in fact know the secret for sufficient $n$.